ThePotatoPvP/Potabot/README.md

 ```

 To allow for simple usage, all of those events shall be typed the same as this example and be in [`ScheduledEvents`](src/Events/ScheduledEvents.py)

-## Advanced

-PotaBot has a unique playlist feature that allows anyone to suggest a song by sending a link or audio file to the bot in a DM.
-The bot will then download the audio file and store it in the `Musica/` directory.
-However, moderators of the server have to review the proposed songs before they can be added to the playlist.

-To review the proposed songs, use the following commands:

-- `p!review`: Plays the next unreviewed songs.
-Moderators can use this command to listen to the proposed songs and decide if they should be added to the playlist or not.
-- `p!remove`: Removes the current song being reviewed from the `directory.
-Moderators can use this command to reject a proposed song.
-- `p!rename <name>`: Renames the current song being reviewed to the specified name.
-Moderators can use this command to make it easier to find the proposed song later.

-To listen to the playlist, use the `p!play <song>` command with or without a query.
-If no argument is provided, the bot will play the default playlist by default.

-Note that the playlist feature requires disk space to store the downloaded audio files.
-Make sure you have enough space before using this feature.
-Also, since this directly uses the architecture of your file system, you may face issues that I didn't plan, please contact me if you need help with setting that up.
-Also you might want to change the `update_annonce` function in `src/Music/MusicFunctions` to fit your server.

 ## License